Reconstruction of a coloring from its homogeneous sets: Introduction

 \section{Introduction}

 In this paper we study the following reconstruction problem for colorings.
-Given a finite or countable set $X$, a coloring on $X$ is a function $\varphi: [X]^{2}\to \{0,1\}$, where $[X]^{2}$ is the collection of unordered pairs of $X$.
+Given a countable set $X$ (finite or infinite), a coloring on $X$ is a function $\varphi: [X]^{2}\to \{0,1\}$, where $[X]^{2}$ is the collection of 2-element subsets of $X$.
 Let $\h(\varphi)$ be the homogeneous sets for $\varphi$; that is, the collection of $H\subseteq X$ such that $\varphi$ is constant on $[H]^2$.
 Clearly, $\h(\varphi)=\h(1-\varphi)$.
 We say that $\varphi$ is {\em reconstructible} up to complementation from its homogeneous sets, if for any coloring $\psi$ on $X$ such that $\h(\varphi)=\h(\psi)$ we have that either $\psi=\varphi$ or $\psi=1-\varphi$.
 In the terminology of graphs, we are talking about graphs that can be reconstructed (up to complementation) from the collection of their cliques and independent sets.

-A somewhat similar reconstruction problem for graphs was addressed in \cite{Pouzetetal2013,Kaddour2019,Pouzetetal2011}.
+This type of reconstruction problem was considered long time ago in \cite{Cameron1993} for finite graphs but apparently was not pursued any further.
+A somewhat similar problem was addressed in \cite{Pouzetetal2013,Kaddour2019,Pouzetetal2011}.
 They analyzed a variant of the well known graph reconstruction conjecture (see \cite{bondy1991}), and studied conditions under which a pair of graphs with the same homogeneous sets are isomorphic up to complementation.
+In this paper we study conditions under which a pair of graphs with the same homogeneous sets are equal up to complementation.

 An example of a reconstructible coloring is given by the random graph.
 We extract from this example a general method for showing reconstrutibility which is quite useful.
-Suppose that for every $F\subseteq X$ with $|F|=4$ there is $F\subseteq Y$ finite such that $\varphi|Y$ is reconstructible, then $\varphi$ is reconstructible.
-In particular we have that whenever a coloring $\varphi$ on $\N$ has infinite many initial segments which are reconstructible, then $\varphi$ itself is reconstructible.
-We also analyze this reconstruction problem from the descriptive set theoretic point of view.
-For instance, the collection of reconstructible colorings on $\N$ is a dense $G_\delta$ subset of the space of coloring $2^{[\N]^2}$, that is, from the Baire category point of view, almost every coloring is reconstructible.
+Suppose that for every $F\subseteq X$ with $|F|=4$ there is $Y\supseteq F$ such that the restriction of $\varphi$ to $[Y]^2$ is reconstructible, then $\varphi$ is reconstructible.
+In particular, whenever a coloring $\varphi$ on $\N$ has infinitely many initial segments which are reconstructible, then $\varphi$ itself is reconstructible.